Proximify/packman/README.md

 $ composer require proximify/packman --dev
 ```

-The per-project option does not work when installing projects with private dependencies in them.
-In such cases, the plugin has to be installed before the other packages are processed, which is not the case on a fresh install.
+The per-project option does not work when installing existing projects with private dependencies in them because Packman will not exist until after the installation finishes.
+The packman method works with new projects because it can be installed before the private packages.
+One manual solution is to remove the private dependencies from a project, install it, and then put them back.
+Such a manual solutions solves the first-install problem.

 ### Next step